 We first examine the dynamics of the effectively employment of labour (l).
 The higher is the actual growth rate (y), the more it demands labour, increasing the growth rate of labour effectively employed.
-Given that productivity is endogenous to output growth, it also increases the natural rate of growth (y_n) , which reduces the demand for labour (given productivity gains) The growth rate of the labour force effectively employed is given by:
+Given that productivity is endogenous to output growth, it also increases the natural rate of growth (y_n) , which reduces the demand for labour (given productivity gains), reducing the growth rate of effectively employed labour.
+In summary, the growth rate of the labour force effectively employed is given by: